mithrayls/sempub/README.md

 ## Analyze Project

 * Complexity Analysis(to come)
 * Dependency Graph.
 Automatically generated in your project root🔥🔥!!
-However make sure you have `graphviz` installed otherwise the graph will use a less aesthetic fallback!🙃😏😒😌😮😯😲
+However make sure you have `graphviz` installed otherwise the graph will use a less aesthetic fallback 🙃😏😒😌😮😯😲!!

 ![Project Dependency Graph](https://raw.githubusercontent.com/mithrayls/sempub/master/dependencies.svg?sanitize=true)